 Other organisations frequently rely on WFP logistics to reach the world's most hostile environments.

-Special Operations are short-term in nature and usually complement emergency operations or longer rehabilitation projects (PRROs).
-Special operations are funded by donor appeals carried out separately from the plea for funds covered under an EMOP or a PRRO.
+Special Operations are short-term in nature and usually complement Emergency Operations (EMOPs) or longer Protracted Relief and Recovery Operations (PRROs).
+Special Operations are funded by donor appeals carried out separately from the plea for funds covered under an EMOP or a PRRO.